infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 ## Custom variables

-If you need to set up many variables based on the single attribute value you can use variable key `custom`.
-This key will search in the `options` for the attribute key and output the CSS variables based on the attribute value.
+If you need to set up many variables based on a single attribute value you can use the `custom` key.
+This key will search through the `options` for the attribute key and output the CSS variables based on values.
 Each custom variable key must be an `object`.
-You will also get the original key in the output will as well.
+You will also get the original key in the output.

 **Manifest:**
 ```json